-- (1) Any Bill may be introduced in the National Assembly. - (2) Only a Cabinet member or a Deputy Minister or a member or committee of the National Assembly, may introduce a Bill in the Assembly; but only the Cabinet member responsible for national financial matters may introduce a money Bill in the Assembly. - (3) A Bill referred to in section 76(3), except a money Bill, may be introduced in the National Council of Provinces. - (4) Only a member or committee of the National Council of Provinces may introduce a Bill in the Council. - (5) A Bill passed by the National Assembly must be referred to the National Council of Provinces if it must be considered by the Council.
+- (3) A Bill referred to in section 76(3), except a Bill referred to in subsection (2)(a) or (b) of this section, may be introduced in the National Council of Provinces. - [subsection (3) substituted by section 1(b) of the Constitution Seventh Amendment Act, 2001 on 26 April 2002] - (4) Only a member or committee of the National Council of Provinces may introduce a Bill in the Council. - (5) A Bill passed by the National Assembly must be referred to the National Council of Provinces if it must be considered by the Council.
 A Bill passed by the Council must be referred to the Assembly.